TanStack/router/docs/framework/react/api/router/getRouteApiFunction.md

 title: getRouteApi function
 ---

-The `getRouteApi` function provides type-safe version of common hooks like `useParams`, `useLoaderData`, `useRouteContext`, and `useSearch` that are pre-bound to a specific route ID and corresponding registered route types.
+The `getRouteApi` function provides type-safe version of common hooks like `useParams`, `useSearch`, `useRouteContext`, `useNavigate`, `useLoaderData`, and `useLoaderDeps` that are pre-bound to a specific route ID and corresponding registered route types.

 ## getRouteApi options